-A PDF version of this publication is attached here: ISSB proposes two sustainability standards (PDF 123kb)
+A PDF version of this publication is attached here: IFRS Sustainability Disclosure Standards have been released (PDF 122kb)

 To have a deeper discussion, contact: